 Twist and Shout began in 1988 when Paul Epstein and Jill Parrish, two high school English teachers, were taking a walk through their West Washington Park neighborhood when they approached what had been Paul’s favorite record store since moving to Denver in 1968.
 As they approached, they noticed a sign on the door: SEIZED: Tax Auction.
-In a moment of serendipitous clarity, Paul and Jill knew where their future lay – a 2,000 square foot record store on South Pearl Street.
-Cut to 2020.
-Paul and Jill Epstein (now married for over a quarter of a century, with two grandchildren to show for it) are celebrating 32 years in the music business.
-Twist and Shout, now 11,000 square feet in the heart of Denver’s Congress Park neighborhood, a stone’s throw from The Fillmore, Bluebird, Ogden, Lion’s Lair and many other venues, finds itself at the crossroads of the past and future.
+In a moment of serendipitous clarity, Paul and Jill knew where their future lay – a 3,000 square foot record store on South Pearl Street.
+Twist and Shout, now 11,000 square feet in the heart of Denver’s Congress Park neighborhood, a stone’s throw from The Fillmore, Bluebird, Ogden, Lion’s Lair, Goosetown and many other venues, finds itself at the crossroads of the past and future.

 By consistently sticking to Epstein’s mantra of “service, selection and ambiance,” Twist and Shout has persevered and thrived, now considered one of the top music destinations in the country.
-With mind-boggling selections of LPs, CDs, DVDs, Blu-rays and every lifestyle tchotchke you can think of, Twist and Shout is a must-see destination for locals, tourists and of course visiting rock stars.
-Hosting scores of live performances in the store, fans have seen everyone from legends like Elvis Costello, John Cale and Patti Smith to new generations of stars such as Atmosphere, Trey Anastasio, My Morning Jacket and local hero Nathaniel Rateliff.
-Seeing a band perform at Twist has become an essential rite of passage for Denver’s once and future rockers.
+With mind-boggling selections of LPs, CDs, DVDs, Blu-rays and every lifestyle tchotchke you can think of, Twist and Shout is a must-see destination for locals, tourists, and of course visiting rock stars.
+Hosting scores of live performances and signings in the store, fans have seen everyone from legends like Elvis Costello, John Cale, Suzanne Vega and Patti Smith to new generations of stars such as Atmosphere, Tegan & Sara, Mumford & Sons, and Waterparks.
+Seeing a band perform or attending a signing at Twist has become an essential rite of passage for Denver’s once and future rockers.